 When your efforts are denser, you hit harder.

-When so many different movements have to be performed, the end result is an inability to develop a base.
+The large number of movements results in an inability to develop a base.
 And without a base, you don’t have the freedom to make your own choices.
 The base is the only thing that can set your free.
 Once you’re more advanced, you can experiment.
 Until then it seems more logical to learn how to do a few things really well instead of trying to suck at as many activities as possible just to look “hardcore“.

 CrossFit is now a billion dollar industry.
 The prize pool of the CrossFit games is almost bigger than the one of Mr. Olympia.
 When there is big money at stake, you can be certain that there is also doping.

 The usage of steroids is not that important.
-After all, people should be free to do whatever they want with their bodies as long as it does not harm other people.
+After all, people should be free to do whatever they want with their bodies as long as it does not harm others.

-The real problem is that a lot of girls and boys are misled and believe that they can look like the shredded CrossFit athletes naturally.
+The real problem is that many girls and boys are misled into believing that they can look like the shredded CrossFit athletes naturally.
 You can’t.
 Most are doping their brains out.
 You can’t have that size and conditioning at the same time.

 4. Working HARD does not always equal progress